kkuegler/vue-parent-emit/README.md

 </script>
 ```

-## Advanced Uses
+## Usage Notes

+### Events don't replace props

+Triggering actions, like re-fetching child data is a very good use-case for this mechanism.
+It is not (primarily) intended to pass data to the child.
+Props can do that just fine.

+Most of the time you should not need an event payload at all.

-### Multiple Event Kinds
+### Multiple event kinds

-You can use a single event source for multiple kinds of events by passing in different paylods (`this.myEventSource.emit('event-a')` and `this.myEventSource.emit('event-b')`) and dispatch them according to the payload in the child component.
+You can use a single event source for multiple kinds of events by passing in different payloads (`this.myEventSource.emit('foo-event')` and `this.myEventSource.emit('bar-event')`) and dispatch them according to the payload in the child component.

-We however recommend to create multiple event sources instead.
+We however recommend to create multiple specific event sources instead.
 You will need to pass multiple props, but both emitting and handling the events is easier to understand this way.
+As an example, you could create two separate event sources and just invoke `this.fooEvent.emit()` or  `this.barEvent.emit()` respectively.